biobakery/anadama_workflows/doc/biologists.rst

 How to use Pipelines
 ====================

-AnADAMA provides three interfaces to pipelines: the directory skeleton interface, the command-line interface, and the python interface.
+AnADAMA provides three interfaces to pipelines:

+ * The directory skeleton (easiest for new users and those afraid of long shell commands).

+ * The command line interface (more advanced, but only one command needed).

+ * The python interface (advanced, intended for python-istas)

 Pipeline Directory Skeleton
 ___________________________